-- The coverage and premium is same for every employee irrespective of Age or gender or other factor.
+- The coverage and premium are the same for every employee irrespective of Age or gender or another factor.

 - The insurance coverage is linked to the pay of the employee, basic + dearness allowance, with the upper limit of Rs 15,000.

-- There is no minimum limit of service to avail the EDLI benefit.
+- There is no minimum limit of service to avail of the EDLI benefit.

 The EPF & MP Act, 1952 provided for PF and a family pension scheme for employees from 1971 onwards.
 However, it was felt that problems arising out of early death of the employee were left un-addressed.
 So the Act was amended to incorporate an insurance scheme, called the Employees’ Deposit Linked Insurance or EDLI Scheme in 1976.
 The objective of EDLI was to put in place a mechanism to provide employees families with income security after the death of the member, while the employee is in service.
 EDLI scheme provides for a lump sum payment to the insured’s nominated beneficiary in the event of death due to natural causes, illness or accident.

 How much insurance cover does one get under Employee Deposit Linked Insurance Scheme?